ozshy/intfee/README.md

 # intfee
-Interchange Fees and the Fear of Losing Customers
-For papers titled: Interchange Fees and the Fear of Losing Customers The R-code provides similations and also data (embedded into the code) for section 2.
+Interchange Fees with Cashless Stores, Cashless Consumers, and E-commerce For papers titled: Interchange Fees with Cashless Stores, Cashless Consumers, and E-commerce The R-code provides similations.
 The .dfw Derive file provides all the algebraic derivations.